369geofreeman/mernStack-video-website/README.md

 # Hooked (MERN application)

 A MERN application that fetches the latest nature and animal videos from multiple subreddits and displays them in a mobile first view.
-Login and save/build your own collections.
+Login to save/build your own collections.

 Videos are automatically fetched and pushed into the database via node on a daily bases.
-This application was a project to further learn the MERN stack, databases and API's.
-Not for profit.
+This application was a project to further learn the MERN stack, databases, authentication, security and API's.

 ### Demo:
 https://damp-mountain-68119.herokuapp.com/

-## Why

-I built this to further learn more advanced features of modern web development and to gain a better understanding of server/database concepts and structures.

-This includes:

-- Automatic daily fetching and displaying of specific data from the reddit API under multiple different subreddits and writing them to their relevant mongoDB database (excluding duplicates).
-Written using node.
-- User authentication and password security using JWT tokens and storing the relevant user information inside local memory
-- Create, delete or update users and user information
-- Ability for users to save or delete videos in their personal collections
-- Password reset or update with secure email sent to the user
-- Full frontend and UI using React, Redux, React-router, React-Spring, React-Awesome-Slider

 ## Getting Started